1. What is targeted therapy for breast cancer?

 The side effects will depend on which targeted therapy drug you’re having.

-If you’re having targeted therapy at the same time as other treatments, such as chemotherapy or hormone therapy, you may have side effects from those as well.
+If you’re having targeted therapy at the same time as other treatments, such as or , you may have side effects from those as well.

 Side effects are listed on our individual targeted therapy drugs pages – use the links above to find out more.